Sarangvaidya07/ELECTROSHOPPING/README.md

 # ELECTROSHOPPING
-An pizza ordering web which is helpful for user to order some food by online to there home .
+An SHOPPING website where there are various kinds of electronic items and another gratefull items to shop online with payment gateways to easier there life style .